securade/yolov7face/README.md

 **NOTE**: If you don't want to apply any anonymization to detected faces, you can skip this step.

-In this step, you should define the face anonymizer configuration in case you want to anonymize the faces detected by the model.
-This can be done by creating an instance of `FaceAnonymizer` class.
+In this step, you should define the face anonymizer configuration if you want to anonymize the faces detected by the model.
+This can be done by creating an instance of the `FaceAnonymizer` class.
 The face anonymizer currently supports three types of anonymization:
 - Blurring (`method='blur'`)
 - Pixelation (`method='pixelate'`)